The College Athletics Social Media Machine

 During the summer, ESPN also discussed the constitutionality of actions by coaches such as the University of Georgia’s head basketball coach Mark Fox’s decision to monitor student behavior in several forums, most notably social media posts

 In spite of much of the apparent fear, reticence, or lamenting that may be associated with social media use by college athletes, there is still no doubt that athletic programs do not want to miss out on the exposure and brand recognition that social media offers.
 Numerous universities have shifted major resources and significant attention toward developing a strategic social media presence.
-The alumni engagement, student connectivity, and international reach for universities that actively & intelligently leverage social media are all undeniable.
-Let’s take a look at a few universities who are using social media effectively in their athletic departments:
+The alumni engagement, student connectivity, and international reach of universities that actively & intelligently leverage social media are all undeniable.
+Let’s take a look at a few universities that are using social media effectively in their athletic departments:

-Auburn University has a robust Digital Media Portal with presence for each sports team.
+Auburn University has a robust Digital Media Portal with a presence for each sports team.
 Auburn also has active Instagram and Vine pages for student and alumni engagement.
 Auburn also utilizes and publicly shares information using Infographics to communicate through university digital platforms.
 Additionally, Auburn posts a Social Media Top 25 Rankings List to measure feeds and activity for colleges and universities.

 The University of Tennessee’s Social Media Portal and Gameday App via Apple or Android each offer a myriad of digitally engaging options for Vols Fans.
-UT also tracks the Top 25 Twitter Accounts by Athletic Departments as well as lists by Coaches, Teams, and Sports using Twitter API to assure accuracy of the calculations.
+UT also tracks the Top 25 Twitter Accounts by Athletic Departments as well as lists by Coaches, Teams, and Sports using Twitter API to assure the accuracy of the calculations.

-Indiana University Southeast Athletics is active on social media, most notably offering an RSS Feed, live game streaming, and an App for students, alumni, and friends of the university to actively engage all sports programs.
+Indiana University Southeast Athletics is active on social media, most notably offering an RSS Feed, live game streaming, and an App for students, alumni, and friends of the university to actively engage in all sports programs.

 The IUS website also earned recognition as top five “Best NAIA Athletics Website” by the National Association of Intercollegiate Athletics (NAIA) and Sports Information Directors of America (SIDA).

-At the University of Florida, the GatorZone has 1.5 million Facebook likes and just under 300k followers, as well as nearly 2.4 million views on Google+.
+At the University of Florida, GatorZone has 1.5 million Facebook likes and just under 300k followers, as well as nearly 2.4 million views on Google+.

 NCAA Division II program Merrimack University recently introduced a new social media portal which includes a social media directory as part of an intentional and strategic shift to leveraging social media as a part of their Athletic experience.